Jac0xb/lighthouse/CONTRIBUTING.md

 - Document new code based on the project's standard.
 - Ensure your code is clean and well-commented.

-Thank you for contributing to Lighthouse, where your efforts help shine a light on open-source development!
+Thank you for contributing to lighthaus, where your efforts help shine a light on open-source development!

 ---

-# Code of Conduct for Lighthouse
+# Code of Conduct for lighthaus

 ## Our Pledge